 key - Encryption key used to authenticate logon access for client.
-Enclose any string containing blank spaces in double quotes.
+Do not use blank spaces in the string.
 (Maximum length: 48 characters)

 retransmit - Number of times the switch will try to authenticate logon access via the RADIUS server.
 (Range: 1-30)